AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/webhooks.md

 #### Business logic

 The example runtime action `webhook\check-stock\index.js` references the `checkAvailableStock()` method in the `webhook\check-stock\stock.js` file.
-You must add custom business logic to the `params` in the `stock.js` file in order to test authentication with your third-party backoffice system.
+You must add custom business logic to the `params` in the `stock.js` file to test authentication with your third-party backoffice system.

 You can also add custom responses.